Eddie Cochran: Personal life

 Cochran dated singer-songwriter Sharon Sheeley.
 As a songwriter, Sheeley worked in the music business and for manager Jerry Capehart.
 She wrote "Love Again" and "Cherished Memories" for Cochran, and the 1959 hit song "Somethin' Else" with Eddie's brother Bill Cochran.
 Sheeley had been romantically interested in Cochran for two years, seemingly unrequited.
 Originally brunette, she dyed her hair blonde and spent money on a new wardrobe, in an attempt to impress Cochran.
 In 1958, after attending a New Year's Eve party hosted by Cochran in New York, the couple started dating.
 They were secretly engaged by 1960, and were planning a future together.

+Eddie was the uncle of rock guitarist Bobby Cochran, who played with artists such as Thee Midniters, Steppenwolf, The Flying Burrito Brothers, and Bobby and the Midnites, among others.

 In 1988, Levi Strauss & Co. promoted their Levi's 501 range with a television commercial called Eddie Cochran, directed by Syd Macartney.
 It told the story of how Sheeley (played by actress Sharon Devlin) attracted Cochran at the 1958 party by wearing said product.
 It was supposedly narrated by Sheeley.
 The background song, "C'mon Everybody", was released as a promotional single, followed by a compilation album of Cochran's hits.